Expert covariational reasoning resources in physics graphing tasks: Findings

 For example, one graduate student began Electric Charge by choosing some points:

-They plot four points to represent this story, and then complete their graph saying, ``And it'll go like one over R in between.''
-Many of the interviewees were not sure how to begin with the tasks in Studies 2 and 3 that were less familiar, and nearly all of them chose to start by plotting points.
+They plot four points to represent this story, and then complete their graph saying, ``And it'll go like one over $r$ in between.''
+We note that this is distinct from the behavior of mathematics graduate students noted by Hobson and Moore---in that case, graduate students were observed to divide the task into equal intervals.
+In our case, all of the experts divided tasks not by equal intervals on the horizontal axis but by a physically meaningful moment in time (i.e. a sharp corner in the motion of the electric probe). \\